fzaiser/genfer/README.md

 This script runs each benchmark with the following configurations:

-* `geobound-existence`: Geometric Bound Semantics without unrolling and without optimization.
+* `geobound -u 0`: Geometric Bound Semantics without unrolling and without optimization.
   This checks whether a geometric bound can be found at all.
   It runs the command `../target/release/geobound <benchmark>.sgcl -u 0`.
 * `geobound -u 30 --objective ev`: Geometric Bound Semantics with unrolling limit 30 and optimizing the bound on the expected value of the program distribution.
-  To obtain good bounds on the expected value, unrolling is needed and the optimization objective must be set.
+  To obtain good bounds on the expected value, unrolling is needed (`-u 30`) and the optimization objective must be set (`--objective ev`).
 * `geobound -u 0 --objective tail`: Geometric Bound Semantics without unrolling but optimizing the tail asymptotic bound.
   For tail bounds, unrolling is not helpful (except for numerical issues, in some cases), so the unrolling limit is set to 0.
 * `polar`: The Polar tool by Moosbrugger et al. (OOPSLA2022), see https://github.com/probing-lab/polar.